W3AXL/CloudlogCATv2/README.md

 # CloudlogCAT

+W3AXL updates to CloudlogCAT for OmniRigv2 support, since that's the version of Omnirig I use.

+---

-Windows app for providing CAT support for Cloudlog, this application uses the Omnirig (http://dxatlas.com/omnirig/) to interface to up to two radios at one time .
+Windows app for providing CAT support for Cloudlog, this application uses **Omnirig v2.1 (http://www.hb9ryz.ch/omnirig/)** to interface to up to **four** radios at one time .

-Note: Omnirig doesn't like GHz freqs I cant fix this, it will be addressed in V2 which is moving away from Omnirig for interfacing